City Crime Score

 Frequently Asked Questions

-What are the safest neighborhoods in Marion?
+What are the safest neighborhoods in Marion, OH?

-Is Marion a good place to live?
+Is Marion, OH a good place to live in 2026?